 Class 2 contributions payment options for self-employed

-Your Class 2 contributions must be paid every 3 months.
-From October 2022 you’ll need to pay every month.
+Your Class 2 contributions must be paid every month.
 We'll send you a bill.
-You can set up a monthly direct debit.
+The best way to pay is with a monthly direct debit.

 Paying class 2 contributions